 Start with an inventory of all the individual application elements for each of your applications, the due dates for each of the applications, and whether they are rolling.
 Knowing what you have to do and dates by when you have to complete tasks will allow you to “work backward” to plan when to start them.
 To complete this inventory for each application, read the application instructions, the FAQs, and click through the online application as a “dry run” without submitting anything.
 Be sure to keep an eye on tasks that are required, but are not part of the application system, such as reaching out to letter writers and filling out your Free Application for Federal Student Aid (FAFSA).

 Next, assess the time that each element will take.
-Remember that most applications take several hours to fill out aside from the time it takes to write your statement of purpose and secure your letters of recommendation and transcripts.
+Remember that most applications take several hours to fill out aside from the time it takes to write your statement of purpose, secure your letters of recommendation, and request transcripts.
 Include time for editing, checking, and rechecking each element of your application.
 Typos and other errors can contribute to a perception among members of the admissions committee that you don’t follow through on projects with diligence and care.

 Then organize the tasks into a Gantt Chart by start date and end date.
 The end date for every element of the application should be at least two weeks before the deadline.
 If the application is rolling, prioritize it and try to finish it early.
 To determine the start date, block out double the amount of time you think each task will take you if all goes well.
 Unexpected delays always crop up.
 For items that require multiple drafts, such as a statement of purpose, include each draft as well as reviews by other people as separate tasks.